OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

 Tutorial: Creating a status app
 ===============================

-We will make a copy of a status app that displays the user's running Passenger processes on the OnDemand host to display the user's quota information in a table.
+We will make a copy of a status app that displays the running Passenger processes on the OnDemand host.
+We will use this as a starting point to create a new status app that displays quota information in a table.

 The app we will be copying is: https://github.com/OSC/ood-example-ps.
 Running this app looks like: